 While I say buy more, only buy if you’ll really need it.

 One of the reasons they slash their veg (not only to beat the other supermarkets) is to cause a stir and get you in the shop.

-They are probably making little or no profit from their vegetables and will be hoping they are not the only things you add into your trolley.
+They are probably making little or no profit from their vegetables and will be hoping they are not the only things you add to your trolley.

 Yes, you’ll save money buying 19p veg, but you’ll be out of pocket if you also add something you don’t need from the middle aisle, or an extra bottle of red, or whatever else you see as you’re walking around.

 Want more tips to save at the supermarket?
 Come and join Reduce Your Supermarket Spend community today.